 There is no one flooring that is easier to maintain than others.
 All floor types have good and bad to them.
-Carpet, tile, wood, vinyl, they’re all beautiful in their own ways.
-Although, they all require different kinds of cleaning methods and materials.
+Carpet, tile, wood, and vinyl are all beautiful in their own ways.
+Although they all require different kinds of cleaning methods and materials.
 Thankfully, most are rather simple to clean!
 One thing that all floor types have in common is that they all require maintenance from time to time.
-The longer you wait to clean your floors, the more time and effort it will take to rid your flooring from dirt and other pollutants.
+The longer you wait to clean your floors, the more time and effort it will take to rid your flooring of dirt and other pollutants.
 We take a look at how to go about cleaning the different floor types!

 Hardwood floors are definitely not the easiest to clean, but by keeping up with them, you can expect to come home to polished and shiny floors!
 One of the first and most important things to know is that water will dull the material and can lead to water stains or steaks.
 Always avoid using water when it comes to hardwood.
 The trick is to vacuum the floor and apply a liquid floor cleaner by using a dry wax applicator.
 This method can help keep your floors looking flawless for a rather long time before having to clean them again.